rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 Electricity demand forecasting is crucial for ensuring an efficient, reliable and cost-effective power operation systems.
 Accurate forecasts enable grid operators to balance supply and demand in real-time, preventing costly overproduction or dangerous shortages that could lead to blackouts.
 It also helps to optimize the scheduling of power generation for different sectors, reducing operational costs and enhancing system reliability.
 As renewable energy sources like solar and wind become more integrated, forecasting plays a vital role in managing fluctuations in supply.
 Additionally, in deregulated markets, precise demand predictions allow energy providers to make informed trading decisions, ultimately benefiting both suppliers and consumers with more stable and affordable electricity.

 According to \cite{nsw_epa_2021_energy_consumption} electricity demand from the NSW grid is projected to experience a slight decline over the next five years before rising more.
 As stated in the article the main reason for the decline in energy consumption is the lower consumption by the NSW industrial sector, particularly the manufacturing industry, population growth being by improvements in  the energy efficiency of appliances and machinery.
 In addition, the increasing adoption of rooftop solar panels and battery storage systems is anticipated to further lower residential demand on the electricity grid.
 Beyond the five-year mark, consumption is forecasted to increase as electric vehicle charging and broader electrification begin to significantly impact electricity demand.
 In the Figure \ref{renewable} we can visualize the rapid growth of electricity generation using renewable sources.
+In 2019--20, renewable energy sources accounted for approximately 19% of the state's total electricity generation, a significant increase from past years \cite{nsw_epa_2021_energy_consumption}.
+Accurate demand prediction is critical for ensuring optimal resource allocation and cost management, particularly as the state integrates more renewable energy into its supply mix.

 ```{=tex}
 \begin{figure}[H]